Convery/Ayria_rewrite/Docs/Research/AMD.md

 The [Linux source code](https://elixir.bootlin.com/linux/latest/source/drivers/gpu/drm/amd/pm/powerplay/hwmgr/vega10_hwmgr.c#L509) shows how to fetch the official one on Vega10.
 All architectures do however provide between 32 and 128 bits of identification for ASIC verification/SLT/QA.
-These IDs are part of the EFuse configuration and can either be read directly or queried via SMU.
+These IDs are part of the EFuse configuration and can either be read directly (MM) or queried via SMU.
 Some older cards even initialize the VBIOS with a serial-number (search for a `SN` tag) on startup.

 The best source for architecture-specific information are `atitool` (Linux, archived on Github)